 The Lord used this incident to put me flat on my face before Him and quite frankly weeping and grieving to the core of my being.
 But what I know is my faith in Him was the only way I made it through.
 I was trusting now on an even deeper level.
 He would see me through every day.
 With His loving grace, He showed me a definition of faith.
 Finding Assurance In Trusting Him=FAITH.
 Meaning that through the trials in life, assurance comes by trusting God will provide for you.
 I knew He loved me with an unconditional love and whatever the reason for this, He was in charge of my life.
 This too was in accordance with His plan for me.

 As is always the case, we see more clearly on the other side of trials.
 Knowing me well, my Creator knew I was headed in the direction of staying in my job rather than retiring as decided.
 It is not an accident this happened during the year I had planned to retire.
 As the date grew nearer, I knew it was time to leave this job behind.
-God was preparing me for a task He would show me, a task that would change my life forever and touch the lives of many other women as well: the founding of My Journey of Faith Ministries.
+God had been preparing me for a task He would show me, a task that would change my life forever and touch the lives of many other women as well: the founding of My Journey of Faith Ministries.
 And while I am still growing and learning, I am thankful and blessed to be used by God who knew the plan He had for me before I was ever a twinkle in my daddy’s eye.

 ”New Beginnings” was written on 12/13/17 at 2:45 am.
-I had been praying for time to write these blog posts.
+I had been praying for time to write this blog posts.
 This is an example that God answers prayer:

 Matthew 7: 7 “Ask and it will be given to you”

 Ask: In prayer I asked for time to write.
 Given: Time in the middle of the night at 2:45 am to write!